 With his own business thriving, André welcomes other immigrating Swiss pastry chefs to work in his Kansas City store; those who show true talent and motivation are given the opportunity to open their own businesses elsewhere under the André’s banner, helping to grow brand recognition across the country.
 Over time, locations open in St. Louis, MO (1962), Denver, CO (1967), Houston, TX (1971) and Menlo Park, CA (1984).
-However, these remote locations close as their owners retire, with Denver being the last location, ending its nearly 50-year well-respected run in 2016.
+However, these remote locations closed as their owners retired, with Denver being the last location, ending its nearly 50-year well-respected run in 2016.

 André and Elsbeth commission Kansas City architect E. Crichton “Kite” Singleton to redesign the building’s exterior and, at the same time, begin renovations on the tearoom.
 New light fixtures, tables and chairs are designed by family friend and fellow Swiss Sam Ryfee, a master craftsman and creator of beautiful metalworks across the United States, including the iconic iron work found throughout the Country Club Plaza in Kansas City.